gajevski/gajevski/README.md

 - 💻 I’m currently working with [Movemeback](https://www.movemeback.com);
 - 🌱 I’m currently learning RXJS and Reactive Programming;
 - 💬 Ask me about anything, I am happy to help;
-- ⚡️ Fun-Fact: I started working with Movemeback as Front-End Developer when I was 19
+- ⚡️ Fun-Fact: I started working with Movemeback as Front-End Developer when I was 19.
+I like pirates 🦜, RPG games 🎮, Cyperpunk 🤖 and dogs 🐕
 - 📫 How to reach me: mikolajxgajewski@gmail.com;

 **Languages and Tools:**